 Eastern Oregon Brews Byway

 It’s fitting that Oregon, land of craft beer and gorgeous landscapes, would find a way to celebrate both.
 If spring has you champing at the bit for sunshine, wide open spaces and a tall cold one, we have just the trip for you.
 Saddle up and head out on the Eastern Oregon Brews Byway.

 Next head to Pendleton, where you don’t have to be a cowboy to appreciate the Western flavor of Prodigal Son Brewery and Pub.
 But out here, in the land of the Pendleton Round-Up and the Blue Mountains, you could start channeling Johnny Cash.
 Reach for A Beer Named Sue.

 Further on, you might feel like the wild beauty of northeast Oregon wants to eat you for breakfast.
 The towering peaks of the Wallowa Mountains, pristine depths of Wallowa Lake and remote trails of Eagle Cap Wilderness demand your respect.
 Raise a glass to rugged individualism at Mutiny Brewing Company in Joseph or Terminal Gravity Brewing in Enterprise.

 Back on I-84, you’ll find yourself steeped in Oregon’s past in historic Baker City.
 Reflect on the 19th-century settlers who passed by on the Oregon Trail at the National Historic Oregon Trail Interpretive Center, and learn about those who stayed to farm and build the charming town.
-End your own journey at Barley Brown’s Brew Pub or Bull Ridge Brew Pub.
+End your own day at Barley Brown’s Brew Pub or Lefty’s Taphouse.

 When you reach the far eastern border of Oregon, it’s nice to know you are still safely in beer country.
 Celebrate that fact at the bicycle-themed Tandem Brewing in Ontario, which shares a space with the Jolts & Juice Co., a coffee house and bistro.
-Here you can salute the wild and scenic river with a pint of Owyhee Amber Ale.
+Here you can salute the wild and scenic region with a pint of Triple Chainring IPA.

 Enjoy the Eastern Oregon Brews Byway safely, and please don’t drink and drive.